KushGabani/Data-Structure-Implementation/README.md

      Class Node : This is a nested class that forms the fundamental building block of the AVL trees.

      Core variables of Class Node :
-                         data - (int) The actual data of the node leftChild - (Node Object) A pointer to the left subtree of the curren node rightChild - (Node Object) A pointer to the right subtree of the current node. parent - (Node Objecr) A pointer to the parent node of the current node. relativeHeight - (int) The height of the current node i.e. the longest path to the leaf from the current node.
+                         data - (type) The actual data of the node leftChild - (Node Object) A pointer to the left subtree of the curren node rightChild - (Node Object) A pointer to the right subtree of the current node. parent - (Node Objecr) A pointer to the parent node of the current node. relativeHeight - (int) The height of the current node i.e. the longest path to the leaf from the current node.

       function Node() : A constructor to initialise a node for the tree.
-By default, relative height is 1 and other Node pointers are null. args : (int) The data to be stored in the node.
+By default, relative height is 1 and other Node pointers are null. args : (type) The data to be stored in the node.

-      function Node() : A overloaded constructor to initialise a node for the tree when the value to be stored is not specified.

       function AVLTrees() A constructor of the class AVLTrees to intialise a new tree object